pymeasure/leco-protocol/control_protocol.md

 #### Coordinator coordination

-Each Coordinator shall keep an up to date global {ref}`directory` with the names of all Components in the Network.
+Each Coordinator shall keep an up-to-date global {ref}`directory` with the names of all Components in the Network.
-For this, Coordinators shall tell each other regarding signing in and signing out Components and Coordinators.
+For this, Coordinators shall tell each other about sign-ins and sign-outs of Components and Coordinators.
-Coordinators shall send on request the Names of their local directory, or of their global directory, depending on the request type.
+On request, Coordinators shall send the Names of their local directory, or of their global directory, depending on the request type.

 For the format of the Messages, see {ref}`message-layer`.

-##### Coordinator sign in
+##### Coordinator sign-in

 A Coordinator `Co1`joining a network follows a few steps:
 1. It signs in to one Coordinator `Co2` of the Network.